d-pitti/sat-tracker/README.md

 * set time limit for API call to max times per day

 ## Getting Started
-First, create a .env.local file with the following variables:
+First, create a .env.local file in the root of the project with the following variables:

-DB_HOST=localhost
+DB_HOST= localhost or static ip of local machine
-DB_PORT=3306
+DB_PORT= 3306 (general port used in MySQL)
 DB_USER= "Enter your DB user name"
 DB_PASS= "Enter your DB Password"
 DB_NAME= "Enter your DB Schema Name"